AliHaiderAhmad001/BERT-from-Scratch-with-PyTorch/README.md

 ## Project Overview

-Welcome to "BERTvolution-Building-BERT-from-Scratch"!
+Welcome to "BERT-from-Scratch-with-PyTorch"!
 This project is an ambitious endeavor to create a BERT model from scratch using PyTorch.
 My goal is to provide an in-depth and comprehensive resource that helps enthusiasts, researchers, and learners gain a precise understanding of BERT, from its fundamental concepts to the implementation details.

 **Project Objectives**